Hasuzawa/central_repository/README.md

 ## Central Repository

 This repository summarizes my other projects.
 It has a brief description for every project and links to their page or repository.
+The project is considered completed on 9/15/2021.

 [The project is deployed on Vercel.](https://central-repository.vercel.app/)